Gamemackerel/scratch-paper-mobile-app/README.md

 ## TODO
-* Gestures for delete, copy
+* Two finger tap to preview an AI "autocomplete" suggestion
-* AI autocomplete
+* Swipe right to confirm suggestion